PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 ### Using the notebook option from studio

 1. While in the notebook pane in studio (the one explained above).
-You can open JypyterLab editor by selecting it on the Editors option.
+You can open JupyterLab editor by selecting it on the Editors option.
 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/Jupyterlab1.PNG)

 2. Once you click on that option you will be redirected to JupyterLab embebed in Azure ML Studio and which is installed in your compute instance (everything is done by Azure, the user can just select the editor and start working with it).
 If you haven't done yet you will be prompted to add your credentials.